aldur/aldur.github.io/_posts/2023-10-27-do-the-evolution.md

 ## Conclusions

-We have covered a lot of ground, starting from the high-level definition of fitness to end at a simulation that shows us individual selection in action.
+We've covered a lot of ground, starting from the high-level definition of fitness to arrive at simulating individual selection.

-Armed with these tools, there's so much more we can experiment about!
+Armed with these tools there's so much more we can experiment about!
 Other interesting strategies, for example.
 How about someone who _retaliates_, fighting back only if attacked?
-The [references](#references) will give you a sneak peek.
+Check the [references](#references) for a sneak peek.

 👋 That's it for today!
 Thank you for reading so far.